LLynd/CMPP2024/Lab4/presentation/notes.md

     The appearance of attached vortices includes the presence of coherent structures along the surface of the body, which can sometimes be visualized using flow visualization techniques like smoke flow or dye injection.
     Reynolds numbers for attached vortices typically range from Re≈200Re≈200 to several thousands, depending on factors such as the body's shape, surface roughness, and flow conditions.

 These Reynolds number ranges are approximate and can vary depending on the specific geometry of the body and the flow conditions.
-It's essential to consider the context and specific parameters of your simulation to determine the appropriate Reynolds numbers for each flow regime accurately.s
+It's essential to consider the context and specific parameters of your simulation to determine the appropriate Reynolds numbers for each flow regime accurately.